-The key skill in steaming the lobster is to manage the time.
-As said earlier, the lobster should be strictly cooked within the estimated time.
-Overcooking will ruin the softness as well as the taste of the meat.
-All you need to have, is a timer.
 A hard shell lobster of approximately 1-1.25 pounds takes basic 12 minutes to get steamed perfectly, on a medium flame.
 And if you have more than one pound of meat to steam, then add 3 minutes for each pound to the total steaming time.
-Remember, the soft shell lobster takes less time.
-A small shell lobster of 2 pounds will take about three minutes less than the hard shelled one.
+The soft shell lobster of 2 pounds will take about three minutes less than the hard shelled one.

 You can add a hint of beer while steaming, for more rich flavor.
 Sea salt or sea water will also enhance the taste of the lobster.
 Now, that you are all done with the steaming, you can prepare numerous dishes or even serve it just like that, with melted butter.